TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

 1. **Do Now**
   * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. **Lesson**
-  * Ask students what they thought a Boolean was?
+  * Ask students to recall what a boolean is and how they used booleans in Snap!
-    * If students are struggling.
-Ask them what values they saw? (answer should be `True` or `False`)
+    * Ask students what values they saw in part 1 of the Do Now (answer should be `True` or `False`)
-    * Boolean expression: is an expression that evaluates to either true or false.
+    * **Boolean expression**: is an expression that evaluates to either true or false.
   * Ask Students about the difference between `=` and `==`.
-    * = is a setter for variables
+    * = is for assignment of value
-    * == builds a boolean expression
+    * == builds a boolean expression and is a way to compare two values
-  * Remind students of boolean expressons in Snap!
+  * Remind students of boolean expressions in Snap!
     ![Snap boolean Expressions](snap_boolean_expressions.png)
     * Ask the students to recall what `and`, `or` and `not` did.
   * Give students additional time to finish completing part 2 of the Do Now.